Seasonal Fuel Assistance can help pay part of your home heating bills — whether you own your home or rent, pay for heat directly or as part of rent.

 - You still need to list everyone living in your home on the application form.

-We will automatically send you an annual review form.
-Once we receive your completed form, we'll review your eligibility to get fuel assistance this season.
-You will need to complete a review form every year.
+- If you received Fuel Assistance last season, we'll automatically send you an annual review form.
+Once we get your completed form, we'll review your eligibility for fuel assistance this season.

-Click here for a list of fuel & utility suppliers certified with the Fuel Assistance Program.
-Suppliers of firewood/wood pellets no longer need to be certified.
+Get a list of fuel dealers certified with the Fuel Assistance Program.
+Firewood/wood pellet suppliers don't have to be certified.
 Benefits will be paid directly to eligible applicants.